researched and written by Donna Gawell

 For years, I’ve imagined Jesus’ humble birth and the manger scene all wrong.
 Like most people who grew up with an heirloom nativity set, I envisioned Baby Jesus in a tattered wooden shack surrounded by Mary, Joseph, shepherd boys, the wise men, and all the requisite animals: lambs, camels, cows, etc.

 My version of the nativity story was colored by my modern, Americanized understanding of Jesus’ birth.
 I was told Mary and Joseph were forced to seek a room in Bethlehem, where they were repeatedly told there was no room for them.
 A grumpy but somewhat sympathetic innkeeper probably pointed at the shabby wooden stable behind his building and agreed to let the poor couple stay there.
-Then, an angel told the shepherds in the fields about the birth, and they joined up with the wise men to adore and honor the baby and deliver gifts.
+Then, an angel told the shepherd boys in the fields about the birth, and they joined up with the wise men to adore and honor the baby and deliver gifts.
+It is a nice story but one colored by my western understanding.

 A tower similar to what Migdal Eder might have looked like